 In June 2006, we completed a Long Range Plan for the library system.
 An important goal in this long range plan included taking steps toward building a new main library due to lack of interior space, lack of adequate electrical capacity for the library’s current and future technology needs, lack of programming area, and meeting space.

 We moved into the newly constructed 10,000-square-foot Main Library in May 2012.
 This new space offers a large meeting room/programming space, study room, family restroom, storage, staff office area, teen space, and an inviting modern space.
 With this construction project complete, we have seen an increase in the number of people getting library cards and the community is pleased with what is available.

 In January 2014 our board approved a new Strategic Plan for 2014- 2016.
 This new plan causes us to readjust our focus.
 We have a paradigm shift from determining success by the number of people in the door to determining success by the number of people we serve not only in person, but remotely by their access to our services online and through their mobile devices.
 The new plan also lists a need to increase our marketing opportunities within our county.

-As part of that plan, we began construction on a new Lewisport Branch location in June 2020 and look forward to its completion in Spring 2021.
+As part of that plan, we began construction on a new Lewisport Branch location in June 2020 and it opened June 2021.
 Hancock County Public Library is an important piece of our community and as we move forward, our library system will continue to be a community asset for many years to come!